joegenius98/Undergrad_Honors_Thesis/README.md

 - realizing that ChatGPT is solid in shell scripting :)

 (5) Literature Review
-- When bogged down by the technical details, making a slides presentation, where each paper gets only one slide, with abstracts, conclusions, advantages, and disadvantages can maintain engagement with the literature.
+- When bogged down by the technical details, making a slides presentation, where each paper gets only one slide, with abstracts, conclusions, advantages, and disadvantages helped me maintain engagement with the literature.
 The literature review and processing a new idea in light of it was by far the most challenging part.

 (6) Logging data for visualizations
 - Visdom, CSV filewriting

 (7) LaTeX
 - Side-by-side plots, images, adjacent text to images to label factors of variation
-- `\input` command to separate out what would otherwise be one giant LaTeX file
+- `\input` command to break down a `LaTeX` file into components